Begster/first-project/RobsChangelogTemplateGuide.md

 *[POSSIBLE DELETE FROM HERE TO THE CLOSE BRACKET: A Changelog is a reverse-chronological, comprehensive listing of notable and/or significant changes to a software, or a technology project, from its inception to the current state.
 It displays changes, when they were made, by whom, and why.
 Each time a software change is made, an entry is made to this file thus keeping a running log of project changes over time.
 Changes can range from additions, deletions, and other significant updates to project code, such as new features, bug fixes, database changes, UX changes, and so forth.
 Changelogs are an important historical record when fixing bugs or making other software efficiencies.
 It shows the exact changes the software had gone through and where something went wrong, the inefficiency, or when the change was made.Generally geared towards developers and engineers, a certain percentage of power users eagerly read Changelogs when new version is release for changes to the software, whether it is a new feature they were hoping for or a bug fix they reported.END OF POSSIBLE DELETE]*

-### Changelogs & Release Notes - similarities and differences?
+### Changelogs & Release Notes - Similarities and Differences?

 * Changelogs and Release Notes are sometimes referred to interchangeably.
 They are both created when a new version of the product is released; however, they are quite different based on their content, intended audience, technical details, content formatting.
 * [additional way to describe release notes] Release notes inform product or software users of recent or new changes, new features or feature enhancements, or bug fixes and therefore are more user-centric.
 Release notes also focus on how these improvements help the customers improve their performance, work, and user  experience using our software or product.
 Release notes provide updated information to previously distributed user documentation and play an essential role in customer experience and communication and have the potential to increase user and customer loyalty.